GsLibrary/CommunityReady/README.md

 - ### [Copy N' Pastes](#Copy-N-Pastes)

 ### Instructions
-> Getting the template
+> Getting the Template
 1. Goto the template link by clicking underlined text | [Template Link](#)
-> Bots and setups
+> Bots and Setups

 ### Copy N' Pastes
-> Below are characters usable in the channel names
+> Below Are Characters Usable in the Channel Names

 ````
 x